kubeshop/botkube-docs/docs/installation/slack/index.md

 ### Botkube Socket Slack App

-The Socket-mode app works with the open-source Botkube engine and does not require an account or subscription.
+The Socket-mode app works with the open-source Botkube Agent and does not require an account or subscription.
 The Botkube Socket-mode Slack App has the following caveats:

 - Must be installed manually into your Slack workspace using the provided configuration
 - Slack channels must be managed manually, and you need to ensure the Botkube bot is invited to any channel you want to use with Botkube